 Big Game Successes

 It’s easy to point at all of the missteps by organizations and define gamification in terms of its failures.
-The fact is that for many companies, turning applications into games worked out well.
+The fact is that for many companies, turning applications into games worked out well, and has the ability to change their approaches to certain applications in their business, like training.
+Although to do this successfully, you need to implement the required LMS features that can help drive your business forward.
+Seeing firsthand how turning applications into games may persuade others to take on the same approach.
 A prominent example of a successful project is Nike+, which allows anyone to save their fitness figures and measure them against their objectives.
 As of 2014, the site had almost 29 million users.

 These applications haven’t just proven successful with consumers, though.
 When tech company Bluewolf decided they wanted their specialists to be more open with their knowledge and enhance branding via blogging and social media, they used gamification for enticement.
 Those who take part are also incentivized with a point system that can save them money on hotels and other services.
 The firm’s CMO, Corinne Sklar, said that it had succeeded incredibly: